redhat-developer/lsp4ij/docs/UserDefinedLanguageServer.md

 # User-defined language server

-LSP4IJ provides the capability to consume any language server without developing an IntelliJ plugin with `User-defined language server`.
+LSP4IJ provides the capability to consume any language server without developing an IntelliJ plugin via a `User-defined language server`.

 ![New Language Server Dialog with TypeScript](./images/user-defined-ls/TypeScriptServerDialog.png)

 The main idea is to:

- * install the language server and its requirements(ex : `NodeJS` to execute a language server written in JavaScript/TypeScript),
+ * install the language server and its requirements(ex : `Node.js` to
+execute a language server written in JavaScript/TypeScript),
  * declare the command which starts the language server.
  * associate the language server with the proper files (identified by IntelliJ Language, File Type or file name pattern)